torypeterschild/the-cartoonist/README.md

 Markov Text Generators generate original, superficially real-looking sentences based on a given source text.
 Each word is selected based on how often it follows the previous word, and the results are chained together to form a sentence.

-The following was generated with this program using George Saunder's Pastoralia as source text:
+The following was generated with this program using George Saunders's Pastoralia as source text:

 > Around two there is no goat, just killed, sits in our shoes, you always
 > said good, good fishing, son, and when you say it, I’m already deep into